 Prior to his DTV work, Aldo developed various audio, content delivery and broadcast technologies at CBS Laboratories.
 He was also Chief Engineer at WKCR-FM and a broadcast engineer at WABC and WPLJ, all in New York City.

-Aldo received his BS and MS degrees from Columbia University, is an inventor on fourteen patents in the fields of digital television and broadcasting, with two more pending, and has served on the Board of Directors of the Advanced Television Technology Center.
-A speaker at several industry conferences, he is the author of numerous technical papers and industry reports, including chapters in the 10th and upcoming 11th editions of the NAB Engineering Handbook, and has been a regular contributor to several trade publications.
+Aldo received his BS and MS degrees from Columbia University, is an inventor on fourteen patents in the fields of digital television, audio, and broadcasting, with three more pending, and has served on the Board of Directors of the Advanced Television Technology Center.
+A speaker at various industry conferences, he is the author of numerous technical papers and industry reports, including chapters in the 10th and 11th editions of the NAB Engineering Handbook, and has been a regular contributor to several trade publications.

 A joint recipient of a 1997 Engineering Emmy® statuette and R&D Magazine’s 1998 R&D 100 Award (both on behalf of Philips), Aldo is listed in Who’s Who in America, and is an inductee of the Academy of Digital Television Pioneers.
 He is a Senior Member of IEEE, with memberships in its Broadcast Technology Society and Society on Social Implications of Technology.

-He is also an active member of the Advanced Television Systems Committee (ATSC) and the Consultants’ Network of Northern New Jersey (CNNNJ), and a member of the American Association for the Advancement of Science (AAAS), and a past member of the Audio Engineering Society (AES).
-In academia, Aldo is Adjunct Professor of Engineering Technology and Engineering Science at the County College of Morris in New Jersey.
+He is also an active member of the Advanced Television Systems Committee (ATSC) and the Consultants’ Network of Northern New Jersey (CNNNJ), and has been a member of the American Association for the Advancement of Science (AAAS) and the Audio Engineering Society (AES).
+In academia, Aldo has served as Adjunct Professor of Engineering Technology and Engineering Science at the County College of Morris in New Jersey.